soorajprakash/Custom_MetaSoundNodes_SRJ/docs/README.md

 # Documentation
-As a starting point for the documentation, I'm throwing together some of my notes on the custom nodes and the thought processes behind them.
+As a starting point for the documentation, I'm throwing together some of my notes on the custom nodes.
+I'll try to break a few ideas down along the way, partly to consolidate my own learning.

+This was my first attempt at writing a plugin for Unreal Engine, and with hindsight I would have tried something a bit simpler to start with.
+In particular, I still need to work out how best to approach the header files.

+If you're browsing the source code and see some odd choices, please let me know!

 ## Audio Rate Sample and Hold

 ### Function
 The output signal is held at the last value of the input signal when the trigger signal crosses a threshold.

-The sample and hold function in Metasynth takes an audio rate signal as input, and a trigger signal as float.
+The existing sample and hold function in Metasynth takes an audio rate signal as input, and a trigger signal as float.

 A purely audio-rate version seemed like a good starting point for my first custom node in Metasynth, since it's one of my go-to building blocks in other environments such as Pd.
-The threshold control remains a float, as it's rare that we'd be setting this all that frequently.

 ### Inputs
 - **Signal**: Audio rate signal to be sampled.